Mirae Asset in talks to help fund Elon Musk's Twitter deal - source | Technology

 Mirae Asset in talks to help fund Elon Musk's Twitter deal - source

 Mirae Asset earlier this year invested in Musk's rocket and satellite company SpaceX, the person said.
-Musk's lawyer and Mirae Asset were not immediately available for comments.
+Musk's lawyer was not immediately available for comment.

+Mirae Asset declined to comment.
+The Korea Economic Daily earlier reported Mirae Asset's investment plan for Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)